For the first time this is a compiled record of the 1977/78 FA Cup run.

 Rob was a 26-year-old stock controller for a pharmaceutical firm in 77/78, he joined Blyth in the summer of 1977 from North Shields with his younger brother Steve.

-He had played very little football between the ages of 14 to 24 having spent the time watching Newcastle United rather than playing, he did however play for his works team.
+He had played very little football between the ages of 14 to 24 having spent the time watching Newcastle United, he did however play for his works team.

 Then North Shields manager Jackie Marks worked at the same factory and someone recommend he go and watch Rob play.
 Jackie like what he saw and signed him.